akarnavas93/Ticketing/README.md

 >>> This is the core model of the system that binds together all the other entities.
 It has a user that creates it and a user that it is assigned to.
 There is also a relationship to a specific shipment.
 The goal is to be able to provide info on the ticket itself along with info about the shipment it refers to.
-A future improvement would be to make ticket statuses, so that the procedure is more robust for the task.
+A future improvement would be to enhance ticket statuses, so that the procedure is more robust for the task.
 Also a notification service would benefit the assignee and the creator to be able to get notifies when a ticket is assigned to you, as well as being notified for the status changes made on a ticket.
 Also if the business demands it, a logic based on account type (e.g. operations), so tha specific account types can create tickets or